 - The most popular and successful MVP projects we know of

-- Top 5 reasons of building an MVP for startups
+- Top 5 Reasons for Building an MVP for Startups

 - 1. Focus on your users